danielmellado/5gran-docs/source/devref/virtualized_dev_env.rst

 Debug installation process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you run the create plan command, you follow the installation process and
+Once you run the create plan command, just follow the installation process and
 debug issues by following the output of cloud-init in the installer vm.
 Take
 not that this may take a while to complete.